 That’s it.
 Now Start your windows update service on services windows and Just restart your system, and you should no longer have a problem where Windows is installing an update over and over

 The easiest way to fix this problem is to use the Windows Updates Troubleshooter.
 Head over to the Microsoft support site and download the troubleshooter (direct download link).
 Once downloaded, open the destination folder and then execute the application.

 Here on the home screen, click on the “Next” button to continue.

 If the troubleshooter finds any problems with the updates.
 Then it will suggest you clear the database cache and re-download the updates.
 Click on the option “Apply this Fix” to continue.
 The above action should probably solve the problem.
 If not, re-run the application, and when you are at the above step, select the option “Skip this Fix” so that Windows can automatically apply other alternate fixes.

 Once you are done, restart your system and you are good to go.

 Repair Visual C++ 2012

-If the above methods not work then try to repair Visual C++ 2012
+If the above methods do not work then try to repair Visual C++ 2012

 First Open Control Panel > Click on Programs > Click on Programs and features.